 MOD MEX/20/3#10904

-3 b) These Regulations recognize in Article 9 the right of Members to allow special arrangements.
+3 b) These Regulations recognize in Article 9 the right of Member States to allow special arrangements.

 Reasons: The Administration of Mexico considers it appropriate to systematically replace "Members" by "Member States" in order to harmonize the terminology with that of the ITU Constitution, thus § 1.1 b) should be amended as proposed in CITEL's IAP 13.